paul-thomas0/test-jira-ticket-creation/README.md

    - Verify the workflow has access to the environment
    - Ensure secrets are added to the correct environment

-3. **Custom field not populated**:
+3. **GitHub URL not found in Jira**:
-   - Verify field ID in workflow
+   - Verify the issue description contains the GitHub URL
-   - Check field is on create screen
+   - Check the ADF formatting is working correctly

 4. **Jira automation not triggered**:
    - Check automation rule is enabled